verbb/redactor-tweaks/README.md

 # Redactor Tweaks for Craft CMS
-A small Craft CMS that provides some tweaks to the default Redactor II Rich Text fieldtype.
+A small Craft CMS plugin that provides some tweaks to the default Redactor II Rich Text fieldtype.

 Provides the following: